Alej-o/artifacts-game-interface/README.md

 This game interface was custom-designed and developed with Vue 3 around the public Artifacts MMO API.
 It aims to reproduce an immersive, retro-inspired game experience while showcasing my skills in front-end development and vue.js.

-Every piece of code, structure, and interaction was specifically crafted for this project.
+All of the code structure and interactions included was tailor-made for this project.
-This work is not intended to be cloned, reused as-is, or replicated identically.
+It's not intended to be reused as is or reproduced identically.
-However, you’re welcome to draw inspiration from it to build your own version and explore the API.
+However, you may clone the repository to explore the API and use it as inspiration to create your own version.

 ---